Innovative SAS Hackathon winners solve big problems through AI and analytics

 - Banking – ifb4Sustainability [Germany].
 The team’s Positive Impact Analyzer for Banking tool helps the financial sector explore its role in achieving the United Nations’ Sustainable Development Goals.
 The Analyzer combines a Python model for calculating SDG index scores with a dashboard powered by SAS Visual Analytics to investigate and explore data on bank portfolios’ past, present and future sustainability performance.

 - Energy – everis/Enel [Spain/Italy].
 A team from SAS partner everis used SAS Viya and open-source Jupyter notebooks to help energy company Enel develop predictive models that forecast external costs based on historical results.
-The team used SAS Viya to load, model and visualise the data, and compared different models to determine the most accurate for long-term forecasting.
+The team used SAS Viya to load, model and visualize the data, and compared different models to determine the most accurate for long-term forecasting.

 - Government/Public Sector – Hackanadians [Canada].
 Collisions are the second-leading cause of US firefighter deaths, and hundreds die each year from collisions with emergency vehicles.
 Many of these accidents occur at intersections.
 This team of data scientists has created Traffic Lights for Life, an AI-based system that allows traffic lights to “listen” for emergency vehicles through audio sensing, in-cloud deep learning and intersection control.
 The system protects first responders, who in turn protect us.

 - Health/Childhood Obesity – Co-winners Tupã Fit [Brazil] and Digital Community Twin [Sweden].
 The increase in childhood obesity is a major concern throughout the world.
 Through the “Brasil 2030” project, researchers from São Paulo State University, NK Health Information System and Paraíba State University are using digital technologies powered by SAS AI to interpret data on childhood obesity and connect and educate people.
 This project is inspired by the work of researchers at Sweden’s Uppsala University, who used municipal and regional data to create a digital twin of Swedish society.
-Changes to the twin allow researchers to study the impact of new programmes on children’s health and move toward eradicating childhood obesity.
+Changes to the twin allow researchers to study the impact of new programs on children’s health and move toward eradicating childhood obesity.

 - Insurance – Eagles [China].
 This team created a machine-learning model to explore and monitor big data on health insurance claims.
-The model serves as an early-warning system to detect abnormal behaviours by doctors, including potential fraud.
+The model serves as an early-warning system to detect abnormal behaviors by doctors, including potential fraud.

 - Manufacturing – LivNSense [India].
-This team from a startup serving the manufacturing industry has created a solution combining industrial IoT and AI to optimise the performance – both in terms of better energy use and lower emissions – for steam- and gas-fired furnaces.
+This team from a startup serving the manufacturing industry has created a solution combining industrial IoT and AI to optimize the performance – both in terms of better energy use and lower emissions – for steam- and gas-fired furnaces.
 Its iSense41 technology transforms these furnaces into cognitive equipment that power smart factories.

 - Retail – 3KT [India].
 Waiting in line or queuing – whether at a bank, toll plaza, retailer, ticket counter or hospital waiting room – can be frustrating.
-This team of data scientists from SAS partner 3K Technologies analysed video data with SAS Event Stream Processing and Python.
-They then used SAS Viya to explore the data and build and train their model for optimising the queue experience.
+This team of data scientists from SAS partner 3K Technologies analyzed video data with SAS Event Stream Processing and Python.
+They then used SAS Viya to explore the data and build and train their model for optimizing the queue experience.

 - Telecom – Telefónica España [Spain].
 A team of engineers used SAS Analytics to build, train and score models and generate forecasts, creating an updatable dashboard.
 With it, the team can monitor network performance, anticipate capacity and congestion problems before they occur, and estimate the resources needed to solve them.
 In this way, Telefónica can ensure the best possible service for its customers.